ltillmann/pdf-redactor/README.md

    git clone https://github.com/ltillmann/pdf-redactor.git
    ```

-2. Cd into the cloned directory
+2. cd into the cloned directory

 3. Install the required dependencies using pip: